kyunghoj/GSoC2014/PIG-2597/README.md

 processed by GruntParser.
 This specific problem was solved by a workaround that supplements QueryParser with codes which handle Grunt commands.
-But a better approach would be having a consolidated parser for both Grunt commands and Pig script.
+But a better approach would be having a consolidated parser for both Grunt shell commands and Pig script.

-The new Grunt implementation will be integrated into `QueryParser`.
+The new Grunt implementation will be integrated into `class QueryParser`.

-Each Grunt command definition will be added to in Grunt will be defined in a new grammar code for ANTLR.
+Each Grunt command definition will be added to query grammar definition files.
-But each method actually processes the command can remail as much as possible.
+But each method defined in `class GruntParser` that currently processes the command can remain as much as possible.
 For example, the following grammar definition, even though it is not accurate, can define `rm` command in Grunt:
 ```